Lumbini Buddhist University (LBU) has published the annual examination routine 2074.

 Nearly 70 international Buddhist scholars and monks observed the academic activities of LBU on 17th November 2014.
 These scholars were the participants of International Buddhist Conference (IBC) held at Lumbini for the promotion, protection and preservation of Buddhist Culture and Heritage in Lumbini.

-The first World Buddhist Summit held in Lumbini from 30th November to 2nd December,1998 proposed to establish a Buddhist university in Lumbini, the birthplace of Gautam Buddha, to impart standard education on Buddhist Philosophy, Literature and Culture, and the Lumbini Declaration, issued at the conclusion of the Summit, requested the Nepal government to take immediate action in this direction.
-Accordingly, the Lumbini Development Trust constituted a seven-member Preparatory Committee with Prof. Tulasi Ram Vaidya as convener and Ven.
-Sudarshan Mahasthavir, Ngawang Hoser Lama, Pt.
+The first World Buddhist Summit held in Lumbini from 30th November to 2nd December,1998 organized by Lumbini Development Trust, proposed to establish an International Buddhist University in Lumbini, the birthplace of Gautam Buddha, to impart standard education on Buddhist Philosophy, Literature and Culture, etc..
+Subsequently the Lumbini Declaration, issued on the concluding day of the Summit, requested the Nepal Government to take immediate action in this direction.
+Accordingly, Lumbini Development Trust constituted a seven-member Preparatory Committee with Prof. Dr. Tulasi Ram Vaidya as convener and Ven.
+Sudarshan Mahasthavir, Ven.
+Ngawang Hoser Lama, Rev. Pt.
 Badri Ratna Bajracharya, Prof. Mohan Prasad Lohani, Prof. Tri Ratna Manandhar and Mr. Min Bahadur Shakya as members.
-Finally, on 14th Marga 2061 B.S.
-(29th November 2004), Lumbini Buddhist University was formally established with the promulgation of an Ordinance.
-Later in 2006, the Parliament approved the Ordinance with modifi cations as Lumbini Buddhist University Act (Lumbini Bauddha Vishwavidyalaya Ain 2063).

 1. To Propagate the teachings of Gautam Buddha for the promotion of peace, brotherhood, amity and understanding in the world